sara-nl/clouddocs/notices/maintenance_preparation_down.markdown

 ## Instructions to prepare for the downtime

 You need to prepare for the downtime by stopping your running VMs in time.
-This can be done by the UI menu items `Terminate`, `Undeploy`, or `Power Off`.
+This can be done by the UI menu items `Terminate` or `Undeploy`.
-VMs that are left `RUNNING` may be lost or damaged during the maintenance.
+VMs in a state other than `UNDEPLOYED` may be lost or damaged during the maintenance.

 For more information on machine states and the effect on non-persistent disks, see [Virtual Machine states](../vm-states).